iWinston/typeorm-plus/docs/faq.md

 };
 ```

-Alternativley, if you are using the `UglifyJsPlugin`, you can tell it to not change class or function names like so:
+Alternatively, if you are using the `UglifyJsPlugin`, you can tell it to not change class or function names like so:

 ```js
 const UglifyJsPlugin = require('uglifyjs-webpack-plugin');